 What is the Bexar County Satellite Office?

-The Bexar County Satellite Office lets people with warrants walk into the courthouse and bond out quickly.
-In other words, the office books you into the system, pulls your warrant, and lets you bond out without going to “jail.”
-This can save you time, headaches, and embarrassment.
+The Bexar County Satellite Office lets people with active-arrest warrants walk into the courthouse and bond out quickly.
+Specifically, the bailiffs at the satellite office book you into the system, pull your warrant, and let you out without going to “jail.”
+This can save you time, headaches, and the embarrassment of getting arrested at work or while out with family or friends.

 But there are some things to know before you use the satellite office.
-This post will show you how the satellite office works and how to bond out at the courthouse.
+This post will show you how the satellite office works and how to use it to bond out at the courthouse.

 What is a satellite bond?

-There is no such thing as a satellite bond.
-You must pay a bond company or lawyer to post your bond.
-Once you do this, then you can take your bond paperwork to the satellite office and bond out.
-And you should do this before you turn yourself into the satellite office.
+Accordingly, you still need to hire a bond company or lawyer to post your bond.
+Once you do this, then you take your bond paperwork to the satellite office to get booked.
+You must do this before you turn yourself.
 Otherwise, you will end up in jail until someone bonds you out.

 How to bond out using the satellite office?